List of haplogroups of historic people: Niall of the Nine Hostages

 A study conducted at Trinity College, Dublin, found that a striking percentage of men in Ireland (and quite a few in Scotland) share the same Y chromosome.
 Niall established a royal dynasty which dominated the island for six centuries.
 Niall belongs to Haplogroup R1b1c7 (M222).
 Dr. Moore's results examined some different parts of DNA (loci) from the result given here.
 More recently, however, it has been determined that the emergence of R-M222 predates Niall and may be more than 2,000 years old.
 Therefore, not all men who belong to this haplogroup are descendants of Niall.
 A history of the lineage of Irish kings that was compiled by Irish monks, known as "the Annals of the Four Masters" lists "Conn of the Hundred Battles" among the ancestors of Niall.
 So, it may be that the haplogroup previously attributed to Niall is actually attributable to Conn of the Hundred Battles.

 Brian Boru

 The Irish King Brian Boru, founder of the O'Brien Dynasty is associated with the Dalcassian haplogroup R1B-L226.

 Nurhaci

 Y Haplogroup C3b2b1* (C-M401*, (xF5483) has been identified as a possible marker of the Aisin Gioro (who were founders of the Qing dynasty) and is found in ten different ethnic minorities in northern China, but relatively rare in Han Chinese.

+Viscount Fukuoka Takachika

+Viscount Fukuoka Takachika (福岡 孝弟) was a Meiji period statesman renowned for drafting the Five Charter Oath.
+His Y-DNA haplogroup has been identified as D1a2a2a1c (D-FT413039, subclade-FTJ51902), based on the analysis of DNA samples provided by his direct great-great-grandson, Fukuoka Takashige.
+Furthermore, this haplogroup is an exact match with the type found in Jomon skeletal remains excavated from the Iei Site in Naganohara, Gunma, which date back to the early Jomon period (approx. 11,300 to 7,200 years ago).